rwblokzijl/Msc-thesis-EuroToken/thesis.md

 their chain is stored on their own device.
 But we can make sure that the rest of the network only accepts one of the 2 blocks, thus only accepting 1 "spending" of the balance.
-This choice between 2 conflicting blocks needs to be consistent so anyone in the network is working with the "same history".
+This choice between 2 conflicting blocks needs to be consistent to ensure anyone in the network is working with the "same history".
 Additionally, forks need to be detected and resolved before the balance is spent again by any of the 2 receiving parties.
 This way a double-spend will not propagate into the network and is limited to the users involved in the 2 transactions.
 To resolve the conflict between blocks we define the concept of "transaction finality": For a transaction to be final, it needs to be "accepted" by the network, while any conflicting transaction will be guaranteed to be rejected by the network.

 The transaction finality problem in our network has several possible solutions.
 In [@FWSP] Brouwer presents a method of distributing blocks to a randomly and fairly selected list of witnesses that would probabilistically detect any conflicting block before the receiver would accept them.
 In [@Broadcast] Guerraoui Et.
-Al present a more theoretical method of block broadcasts.
+Al presents a more theoretical method of block broadcasts.
 These might be good candidates for future research.

 ### Rolling balance

-Currently lacking a good exact and distributed solution, we choose to utilize a decentralized network of trusted validators.
+Currently, lacking a good exact and distributed solution, we choose to utilise a decentralized network of trusted validators.
 These validators maintain at least the last transaction of users that register with them.
 Any user who receives money, can verify the non-existence of a conflicting block with the associated